reaviz/reablocks/docs/migration/v9-to-unify-token-mapping.md

 ### Migration Status

-- **Fully Supported**: All components work with both v9 and UDS variants
+- **Designed for compatibility**: The UDS variant is intended to keep the same component APIs as v9 while changing the underlying token sources.
-- **No Breaking Changes**: Existing v9 code works unchanged when switching to UDS variant
+- **Migration scope**: Many existing v9 usages work unchanged when switching to the UDS variant, but usages that rely on raw Tailwind palette tokens (e.g., `text-gray-700`) may require remapping.
-- **Backwards Compatible**: Both token approaches coexist in the UDS variant
+- **Backwards-compatible strategy**: Both the UDS component-token approach and the semantic token layer coexist in the UDS variant to reduce migration churn.
-- **Maintained**: Both v9 and UDS themes are fully supported and maintained in v10+
+- **Ongoing evolution**: Token coverage and mappings may evolve as UDS and `reablocks` evolve; treat this guide as versioned documentation.

 ## Intentional Limitations and Design Decisions